muhlbach/mlregression/README.md

 - Penalized regression (Ridge, Lasso, ElasticNet, Lars, LassoLars)
 - Neural nets (Simple neural nets with 1-5 hidden layers, rely activation, and early stopping)

-_NB!_ When using penalized regressions, consider using the native CV-implementation from scikit-learn for speed.
-See Example 6 below.
+_NB!_ When using penalized regressions, consider using the native CV-implementation from scikit-learn for speed, e.g., simply set `estimator="LassoCV"` similar to Example 1.

+Scikit-learn regressors (together with `XGBoost` and `LightGBM`) can be estimated by setting the `estimator`-argument equal to the name (string) as in Example 1 (`estimator="RandomForestRegressor"`).
-In addition, all scikit-learn regressors can be supplied (e.g., LinearRegression, HuberRegressor, or BayesianRidge), but then one has to provide a parameter grid as well!
+Alternatively, one can provide an instance of an estimator, e.g., `estimator=RandomForestRegressor()`.
+Again, this is fully automated for most Scikit-learn regressors, but for non-standard methods, one would have to provide a parameter grid as well, e.g., `param_grid={...}`.

 Please contact the authors below if you find any bugs or have any suggestions for improvement.
 Thank you!